Uninstall Google Chrome on Mac

 Then, you should find folder Chrome and delete it.
 On one of our testing computers it contained 400 Mb.
 Huge!

 - This approach is more or less suitable for Chrome browser.
 Some other apps may contain data not only in Library folder.
-This was a reason we created a separate app to perform all the tasks for you in several clicks – App Cleaner & Uninstaller.
+This was a reason we created a separate app to delete the browser in several clicks – App Cleaner & Uninstaller.

 - We also considered a case, if an app was deleted before first launch of App Uninstaller.
 Take a close look in “Remains” section.
 There you can find all leftovers of the apps deleted, but not uninstalled.